canonical/kafka-operator/docs/how-to/h-deploy.md

 > **IMPORTANT** If the model is `k8s`, please refer to the [Charmed Apache Kafka K8s documentation](https://discourse.charmhub.io/t/charmed-kafka-k8s-documentation/10296) instead.

-## Deploy Charmed Apache Kafka and Charmed ZooKeeper
+## Deploy Charmed Apache Kafka and Charmed Apache ZooKeeper

 The Kafka and ZooKeeper charms can both be deployed as follows: